Culture Kings: 25 Company Culture Examples To Get You Inspired

 19. Solstice’s Company Culture

 Solstice helps Fortune 500 companies find new opportunities and digital solutions to problems.
-“As we continue to grow, we work to build strategies that not only improve employees’ skills and our leadership skills but also our culture,” says Henry Oyuela, VP of Engineering “We continuously seek employee feedback to improve, whether that’s one-on-one or in a team huddle.”
+“As we continue to grow, we work to build strategies that not only improve employees’ skills and our leadership skills but also our culture,” says Henry Oyuela, Vice President of Engineering “We continuously seek employee feedback to improve, whether that’s one-on-one or in a team huddle.”

 The team at Solstice is a big believer in investing in their internal team, offering an annual $5,000 personal development budget to ensure their team members are continuously growing and in return are providing top-notch service to their high-profile clients.
 Every new hire is partnered with a veteran Solstice teammate to share their experiences at the company and provide mentorship and training throughout their time at the company.